-- Starter $1/month.
-Includes personal account, unlimited trades, unlimited education, and financial coaching.
+- Beginner $1/month.
+Includes a personal investment account, unlimited trades, and financial education.

-- Wealth Builder $3/month.
-Includes retirement account, personal account, unlimited trades, unlimited education, and financial coaching.
+- Growth $3/month.
+Includes a personal investment account, retirement account, unlimited trades, and financial education.

 Investing your money with Stash

 Whether you do roundups or Smart Stash, you will have to do the actual investing part.
 That means money is deposited into a cash account for you to invest.
 You can browse through over 40 different ETFs to find ones that match your interests or values.

 When you find one you like to invest in, you use what’s in your cash account (as little as $5) to purchase a micro share of that asset.

 Here’s an example of some of the ETFs you’ll find on Stash: